Primal Rage: Development

+Animator Jason Leong recounted: "Every year [Time Warner Interactive] throws a brain-storming session where everybody brings up new game ideas.
+A few years ago I brought up the concept of a head-to-head dinosaur fighting game, which coincidentally someone else also brought up, but their idea was just two T. Rexes fighting.
+My original write-up included ideas that finally appeared in the game, such as different species of quickly moving dinosaurs and the concept of the dinosaurs being gods."

-The game's development began with a series of production sketches of the fighters drawn by Leong.
+Development began with a series of production sketches of the fighters drawn by Leong.
 Using these drawings as a basis, model maker Dan Platt crafted model figures of the fighters, from which flexible metal armatures were then cast.
 The models were airbrushed according to Leong's drawings.
-The animations seen in the game were then filmed using these models, through the process of stop-motion animation, with about 400 frames shot for each fighter.
+The models were filmed through the process of stop-motion animation, with about 400 frames shot for each fighter.
+Production coordinator Stephen Riesenberger says the game was designed to be accessible to novices, with its four-button controls being less daunting than the standard six-button layout, and unusual special move inputs making it easier to perform the attacks by button mashing.

-Saturn version

-The Saturn version of Primal Rage was the last version to be released.
-Senior producer Ken Humphries explained, "To be honest, the Saturn version got lost in the shuffle.
-In the process of trying to get other versions done, the Saturn version was the one they ended up pulling resources from."
-To allow the Saturn version to run at a solid frame rate, the game was made to run at 30 Hz instead of the usual 60 Hz.
-According to Humphries, it was easier to make the Saturn hardware approximate the size of the arcade version's sprites than it was with other conversions of the game.